 Decorating the Pie (15 minutes)

-- Whip the cream until stiff peaks form.
+- Whip the cream with a handheld mixer on medium speed until stiff.
 Spoon it into a piping bag fitting with a star nozzle.

 - Pipe continuous swirls of whipped cream around the edge of the pie, then decorate with peppermint candies.
 Serve the pie frozen.

 - Make this recipe perfectly the first time.
 Check out the step-by-step photos and pro tips before the recipe card.

 - The pleasure of a 5-star review for this peppermint pie recipe would be greatly appreciated.